 Requests to data holders of CDR data

-(1) A CDR consumer may request a data holder for copies of records relating to the information referred to in paragraphs 9.3(1)(a), (d) and (f) that relates to the CDR consumer.
+(1) A CDR consumer may request a data holder for copies of records relating to the information referred to in paragraphs 9.3(1)(a), (b), (d) and (f) that relates to the CDR consumer.

 Requests to accredited data recipients

-(2) A CDR consumer may request an accredited data recipient for copies of records relating to the information referred to in paragraphs 9.3(2)(a) and (c) that relates to the CDR consumer.
+(2) A CDR consumer may request an accredited data recipient for copies of records relating to the information referred to in paragraphs 9.3(2)(a), (b), (c), (d), (e), (ea), (eb), (f) and (m) that relates to the CDR consumer.

 Form for requests